Through The Fibro Fog

 • Easy to make.
 Such a simple recipe, that takes minutes to prepare once the beetroot has been roasted in the oven.

-• Beetroot: it has a lovely deep flavour when roasted, and is bursting with healthy vitamins.
+• Beetroot: it has a lovely deep flavour when roasted in the oven.

 • Tahini: the traditional hummus ingredient, it gives a creamy taste and consistency.